Seirdy/seirdy.one/content/posts/keeping-platforms-open.md

 ### Forced migration

-When one vendor controls all parts of a service (e.g., both a client and server), it has the means to create what I call a **<dfn>boxed platform</dfn>:** a subset of a larger open platform that can evolve at its own pace, without concern for compatibility or interoperability.
+When one vendor controls all parts of a service (e.g., both a client and server), it has the means to create what I call a <dfn id="boxed-platform">boxed platform</dfn>: a subset of a larger open platform that can evolve at its own pace, without concern for compatibility or interoperability.

 Controlling both the server and client allows a vendor to update the client and server without worrying about breaking compatibility with other clients/servers in the larger network.
 It could update the client to point users to a server that uses a completely different, closed protocol.
 This is what happened to many XMPP users in the early 2000s.